 - Suitable for children

 Spring, Summer, Autumn

-The Schwarzenberg canal - the Bohemian Forest makes history The deep forests of the Sumava mountains are home of a secret wonder of the world - the Schwarzenberg Canal.
-For a long time he eked out an existence in secret.
-After the fall of the Iron Curtain in 1990, he...
+The Schwarzenberg canal - the Bohemian Forest makes history The deep forests of the Bohemian Forest hold a secret wonder of the world - the Schwarzenberg Canal.
+For a long time he spent a life in secret.
+Only in 1990, after the fall of the Iron Curtain, did he move...